MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 Telemetry includes the top-level AL events and any returned errors logged from the service.
 These events can provide necessary information and errors that can be used to troubleshoot issues happening in the tenant's environment.

 ### Get Environment Telemetry
-Returns the telemetry information for the provided environment and filters. it's recommended that you provide start and end time parameters in order to return a managable data set.
+Returns the telemetry information for the provided environment and filters. it's recommended that you provide start and end time parameters to return a manageable data set.

 ```[200] GET /admin/v2.0/applications/{applicationFamily}/environments/{environmentName}/telemetry?startDateUtc={start}&endDateUtc={end}&logCategory={cat}```

 **Route Parameters:**

-**- applicationFamily:** Family of the environment's application as is. (e.g. "BusinessCentral")
+**- applicationFamily:** Family of the environment's application as is. (for example, "BusinessCentral")

 **- environmentName:** Name of the targeted environment